MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 In either case, once the hold is set it ensures that, even if end users delete or edit channel messages that are in the group mailbox, immutable copies of that content are maintained and available through eDiscovery search.
 Legal holds are generally applied within the context of an eDiscovery case.

-Please see [Overview of retention policies](/microsoft-365/compliance/retention-policies) to understand more about preservation and holds in the Microsoft 365 compliance center.
+Please see [Overview of retention policies](/microsoft-365/compliance/retention-policies) to understand more about preservation and holds in the Microsoft Purview portal.
 For more Teams-specific information on legal hold, we also have [Place a Microsoft Teams user or team on legal hold](legal-hold.md) for you to learn more.

 ### Content search

 Content search can be used to search for all Teams data through rich filtering capabilities.
 The resulting data can be exported to a specific container for compliance and litigation support.
 This can be done with or without an eDiscovery case.
 This enables compliance admins to gather Teams data across all users, review and export it for further processing.
-Please refer to [Content Search](/microsoft-365/compliance/content-search) to learn more about how to conduct a compliance content search for Microsoft Teams and other Microsoft 365 or Office 365 content in the Microsoft 365 compliance center.
+Please refer to [Content Search](/microsoft-365/compliance/content-search) to learn more about how to conduct a compliance content search for Microsoft Teams and other Microsoft 365 or Office 365 content in the Microsoft Purview portal.

 > [!TIP]
 > Using content search, you can filter down to Microsoft Teams only content, such as Chat and Channel Messages, Meetings, and Calls, if necessary.